Microsoft CEO Satya Nadella to employees on coronavirus crisis: ‘We need the world to do well’

 But he couldn’t offer long-term guarantees about how long the company’s status quo will continue if the pandemic and economic downturn aren’t checked.

+Microsoft’s stock price has fallen 27% since reaching its high for the year Feb.
+10; the S&P 500 has dropped 31% in that period.

-“Given the level of uncertainty, I wish I could sort of say in certain terms and give things timeframes,” he said.
+“Given the level of uncertainty, I wish I could sort of say in certain terms and give things time frames,” he said.
 “None of us are really in that level of control of what is going to happen and how it’s going to unfold and what the impacts are.”

 What he’s focused on now, he added, is what can immediately be done to help those within Microsoft and the community at-large.